charliegdev/just-another-todo-app/README.md

 ### Hot Module Replacement
 Hot Module Replacement: when a component's code changes, HMR allows the browser to re-render that component only, without refreshing the whole page thus losing application state.

-Plain React allows HMR, and it's very joyful to use.
+Plain React allows the usage of HMR implicitly, and it's very joyful to use.
 Now with Redux 2.0 or newer, I have to use it explicitly.
 The migration guide is [here](https://github.com/reduxjs/react-redux/releases/tag/v2.0.0), but I haven't got time to look at how to use it.
-Will definitely get it working in the future.
+I'll definitely get it working in the future.

 ### Semantic UI React
 I have used Semantic UI in several of my past projects; however, this is my first time trying the teams' official React integration, [**Semantic UI for React**](https://react.semantic-ui.com/).